zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 Obviously, __the definition of__ wealth __is different for different people__.
 A First World citizen's definition of wealth __might be__, "Oh, I have to __make millions of dollars__, and __I'm completely [[done]]__."

+Whereas to a Third World poor immigrant just entering the country, and we were poor immigrants who came here when I was fairly young, to the United States, wealth may just be a much lower number.
+__It may just be__, "I don't have to work a manual labor job for the rest of my life that I don't want to work."